 In addition, an operator is entitled to see probate or letters of administration before paying the exit entitlement of a former resident who has died.
 14.3 What is the turnover of units for sale in the village?

-11 accommodation units were vacant as at the end of the last financial year (comprised of 5 independent living units and 6 serviced apartments).

-27 accommodation units (including 14 independent living units and 13 serviced apartments) were resold during the last financial year.

-The average length of time to sell an accomodationunit over the last three financial years was 4 months.
+3 accommodation units were vacant as at the end of the last financial year.
+11 accommodation units were resold during the last financial year.
+4 months was the average length of time to sell a unit over the last three financial years